CatherineBrett/project-3-frontend/README.md

 ## Brief

-- Work in a team, using git to code collaboratively.
+- Work in a team, using Git to code collaboratively.
 - Build a full-stack application by making your own backend and your own frontend.
 - Use an Express API with Mongoose to serve your data from a Mongo database.
 - Consume your API with a separate frontend built with React.
 - Build a complete product with multiple relationships and CRUD functionality.
 - Implement thoughtful user stories/wireframes.
 - Deploy your project online so it's publicly accessible.

 ## Planning